supermax-33/superfile-backend/ENDPOINTS.md

 ```

 **Error states**
-- `400 Bad Request` if an invitation is already pending for the email or the user is already a member.
+- `400 Bad Request` if an invitation is already pending for the email, the user is already a member, or the requested role is invalid.
 - `404 Not Found` if the space or inviter cannot be resolved.

 ### `GET /api/v1/spaces/:spaceId/invitations`